CrayLabs/SmartSim/doc/ml_features.rst

     client.run_script("shifter", "shift_y_to_x", inputs=["X_rand", "Y_rand"], outputs=["Y_scaled"])
     y_scaled = client.get_tensor("Y_scaled")

-Simpler functions (or functions that do not require calling other functions), can be defined inline and uploaded to the DB.
+Simpler functions (or functions that do not require calling other user-defined or imported functions), can be defined inline and uploaded to the DB.
 For example:

 .. code-block:: python